mortaas/vive_rrcc/README.md

 # vr_ros

 vr_ros is a Robotic Operating System (ROS) package that utilises the [OpenVR SDK](https://github.com/ValveSoftware/openvr) by Valve, to make VR devices such as the HTC VIVE available in a ROS environment.
+The package is loosely based on an existing [vive_ros](https://github.com/robosavvy/vive_ros) package by RoboSavvy, and it exposes a lot of the same functionality.
+The essentials of the [OpenVR SDK](https://github.com/ValveSoftware/openvr) is explained in great detail in the [OpenVR Quick Start](https://github.com/osudrl/CassieVrControls/wiki/OpenVR-Quick-Start) guide by Kevin Kellar.
+The guide is also saved locally in this package under the ```doc/CassieVrControls.wiki``` folder.

 ## Features